kpanwala/Intel-Image-Classification-Kaggle/README.md

 The Train, Test and Prediction data is separated in each zip files.
 There are around 14k images in Train, 3k in Test and 7k in Prediction.

+NOTE: x_test and x_train pickle files are too large over 100Mb so github is not allowing to upload them bt u can load pickle files and train model on it